muleax/slope/README.md

 Projected Gauss-Seidel method is used.
 Position stabilization is done using Baumgarte technique.

 Slope utilizes temporal coherence to improve PGS convergence.
-Constraint information is cached for use on the next frame.
+Constraint information is cached for use in the next frame.
-Note that this is not a full-fledged "Persistence Contact Manifold", so stacking is not very stable for complex shapes.
+Note that this is not a full-fledged "Persistent Contact Manifold", so stacking is not very stable for complex shapes.

 Three contact friction models are supported: